pulumi/docs/content/docs/reference/service/saml-okta.md

 ## Creating the Okta Application

 The first step is to create a new Okta Application Integration.
-Of the various sign on methods available, choose **SAML 2.0**.
+Of the various "sign on methods" available, choose **SAML 2.0**.

 ![Creating an Okta Application](/images/docs/reference/service/saml-okta/create-okta-application.png)